 - 1. The designated superintendent will complete the Prayer Certification and sign-off. - 2.
-The designated coordinator will input the budget information and sign-off. - 3.
-The designated superintendent will review, approve, and sign-off. - 4.
-The Fiscal Analyst will receive an email notification from the Consolidated Application of the budget submitted by subgrantee. - 5.
-The Fiscal Analyst will review all budget submittals for approval. - 6.
-Upon budget approval in the Consolidated Application, the subgrantee will receive an email notification.
+The designated superintendent will review the 21st CCLC Grant Program Assurances and sign-off - 3.
+The designated coordinator will upload and attach the completed and signed Conflict of Interest Policy - 4.
+The designated coordinator will input the budget information and sign-off. - 5.
+The designated superintendent will review, approve, and sign-off. - 6.
+The Fiscal Analyst will receive an email notification from the Consolidated Application of the budget submitted by subgrantee. - 7.
+The Fiscal Analyst will review all budget submittals for approval.

+- 8. Upon budget approval in the Consolidated Application, the subgrantee will receive an email notification.
 Please note that due to IT issues, the email notification system may not be functional at all times.
-It is the subgrantee's responsibility to submit and review all budgets and reimbursements in a timely manner, regardless of email functionality. - 7.
+It is the subgrantee's responsibility to submit and review all budgets and reimbursements in a timely manner, regardless of email functionality. - 9.
 If the budget is rejected in Consolidated Application, the subgrantee will receive an email notification, as well as a Budget Checklist document by email from the Fiscal Analyst.
 It is the subgrantee's responsibility to correct and re-submit the budget in the Consolidated Application within 10 business days.

-C. Amended Budget Approval Process
+C. Budget Amendment Approval Process

-- Subgrantees may submit amended budgets throughout the fiscal year, as needed.
+- 1. Subgrantees may submit amended budgets throughout the fiscal year, as needed.
 Subgrantees should not implement changes until receipt of approved budget amendment from GaDOE.
 However, all budget amendments must be submitted in approvable form no later than May 15th of each fiscal year. - 2.
 The subgrantee is required to submit a budget amendment in the following instances: - a.
 To allocate carryover funds from the prior year - b.
 When there is a 10 percent +/- variance within a function code

 Note: Please keep in mind that even if a deviation from the approved budget does not require a budget amendment (because the deviation does not cause more than 10% increase at the function code level), depending on the nature or magnitude, the deviation may or may not be allowable.
 We recommend that you consult with your ERES/FA before such variations occur.

 - c.
-When changes in key personnel occur - d.
-When programmatic changes occur - 3.
-Procedures for Program/Budget Amendments: - a.
+When changes in key personnel occur

+- d.
+When programmatic changes occur

+3. Procedures for Budget Amendments:

+- a.
 Subgrantee will complete the Program/Budget Amendment Form in its entirety, and email to GaDOE. - b.
 If there are any changes in the budget details, the subgrantee will attach the details to the Program/Budget Amendment Form in addition to submitting an amended budget through the Consolidated Application. - c.
 The designated coordinator will input the amended budget information and sign-off. - d.
 The designated superintendent will review, approve, and sign-off on the amended budget. - e.
 The Fiscal Analyst will receive an email notification from the Consolidated Application of amended budget submitted by subgrantee. - f.
 The Fiscal Analyst will review all amended budget submittals for approval. - g.
 Upon approval in the Consolidated Application, the subgrantee will receive an email and written notification. - h.
 If the amended budget is rejected in the Consolidated Application, the subgrantee will receive an email notification as well as a Budget Checklist document by email from the Fiscal Analyst.
 It is the subgrantee's responsibility to correct and re-submit the amended budget in Consolidated Application, as well as make all necessary changes on the Program/Budget Amendment Form.